marianadeem786/GoFAST-Carpooling-Platform/README.md

 - 🕒 **Schedule Management**: Drivers can set trip times and manage ride offers.
 - ❗ **Messaging System**: *(Planned for future enhancement)*

-> ❌ Note: The platform is currently limited to Lahore and does not include mobile app development.
+> ❌ Note: The platform is limited to Lahore and does not include mobile app development.
 It also only supports carpooling **to and from FAST Lahore**.

----

 ## 🛠️ Languages & Tools